 What are your fixed costs?
-Fixed costs are costs that stay

-stable no matter how many clients you work with.
+Fixed costs are costs that stay stable no matter how many clients you work with.
 They don't change, whether you increase your decrease the amount of client packages you sell.
-An example of a fixed cost for a gym owner might be a lease or mortgage payment.
 What are your variable costs?
 Unlike fixed costs, variable costs change in proportion to how much you sell.
 So, if you sell more products and services, these costs go up; if you sell less, they go down.
-An example of a variable cost for a gym owner might be credit card processing fees or bathroom supplies.